Roller Chain Dimensions Table

 Notes:

-Dr is bushing diameter for chain 25 and chain 35 as these chains have no rollers.
+Dr is the bushing diameter for chain 25 and chain 35 as these chains have no rollers.

-Minimum Ultimate Tensile Strength (M.U.T.S) for a chain is the minimum force at which an unused, undamaged chain could fail when subjected to a single tensile loading test.
-Standard series single-strand chains will have a minimum ultimate tensile strength equal to or greater than the values listed above.
-For a multiple-strand chain, the minimum ultimate tensile strength equals that of a single strand multiplied by the number of strand
+Minimum Ultimate Tensile Strength (M.U.T.S) is the minimum force at which an unused, undamaged chain could fail when subjected to a single tensile loading test.

-Measuring load is the load under which the chain is to be measured for length.
-Values given above are for single strand chain.
+Measuring load is the load under which the chain is measured for length.
+Values given are for single strand chain.

 Reference: